dresdner353/mpd2chromecast/README.md

 I've had perfect results on all variants of Chromecast (Video, Audio and Home) with standard MP3 320 and FLAC 2.0 16/44.
 I did not try raw WAV 16/44 but assume it would also work.

 ### FLAC 2.0 24/96
 For 2-channel 24/96 high-res, the normal video Chromecast will play them back but I've noticed it streams into my AVR via HDMI as 48Khz (not certain if that is 16/24 as the AVR does not say).
 The same 2.0 24/96 seems to stream out of the Chromecast Audio as a SPDIF digital bitstream but will not work with my AVR.
 It does work with my SMSL headphone amp.
 So I'm suspecting my Onkyo AVR does not support 24/96 PCM via its SPDIF.
-But to be clear, I don't know for sure what is coming out from that SPIDF. the headphone amp does not have a display or readout to confirm what it is receiving.
+But to be clear, I don't know for sure what is coming out from that SPIDF.
+The headphone amp does not have a display or readout to confirm what it is receiving.

 ### FLAC 5.1 24/96
 The normal video chromecast does not work with these files at all.
 Playback begins to cast and then abruptly stops.
 On the Chromecast Audio the playback does work OK with 2-channel analog output.
 I'm assuming it plays only two channels rather than a mix down.
 The SPDIF output also worked with my headphone amp but like above I'm not able to confirm what is being output other than my AVR will not play it and my headphone amp will.
 These files also play via Google Home devices so I'm suspecting there is a common DAC in use on both the Google Home and Chromecast audio devices.